kartoza/osm-reporter/README.md

 You should also give the process that osm-reporter runs as createdb rights (needed to support the shape downloading feature).
 You should also have a postgis template named 'template_postgis' available on your system.
 Consult a postgis tutorial online to see how this is done.
-En example of setting this up under MacOS is provided below:
+An example of setting this up under MacOS is provided below:

     export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin/
     psql

 Now execute the following commands to create the template_postgis database:

     create database template_postgis encoding 'UTF8' TEMPLATE template0;
     update pg_database set datistemplate=true where datname='template_postgis';

 Now execute the following bash commands to load the required legacy postgis
 support:

     psql template_postgis < "create extension postgis;"
     psql template_postgis < /Applications/Postgres.app/Contents/Versions/9.4/share/postgresql/contrib/postgis-2.1/legacy_minimal.sql
     psql template_postgis < /Applications/Postgres.app/Contents/Versions/9.4/share/postgresql/contrib/postgis-2.1/legacy_gist.sql